stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/EWARM/readme.txt

                             used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
                             You can customize this file to your need.

+ - stm32f030xC_flash.icf  : STM32F030xC devices Linker configuration file
+                            used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

+ - stm32f030xC_ram.icf     : STM32F030xC devices  Linker configuration file
+                            used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

+ - stm32f070x6_flash.icf  : STM32F070x6 devices Linker configuration file
+                            used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

+ - stm32f070x6_ram.icf     : STM32F070x6 devices  Linker configuration file
+                            used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

+ - stm32f070xB_flash.icf  : STM32F070xB devices Linker configuration file
+                            used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

+ - stm32f070xB_ram.icf     : STM32F030xB devices  Linker configuration file
+                            used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.
 @par How to use it ?

  - Open the Project.eww workspace.